 To search a sparse index with a sparse vector representation of a query, use the query operation with the following parameters:

-• Optionally, you can set include_values and/or include_metadata to true to include the vector values and/or metadata of the matching records in the response.
-However, when querying with top_k over 1000, avoid returning vector data or metadata for optimal performance.
+When querying with top_k over 1000, avoid returning vector data or metadata for optimal performance.

-For example, the following code uses a sparse vector representation of the query “What is AAPL’s outlook, considering both product launches and market conditions?” to search for the 3 most similar vectors in the example-namespaces namespace:
+For example, the following code uses a sparse vector representation of the query “What is AAPL’s outlook, considering both product launches and market conditions?” to search for the 3 most similar vectors in the example-namespace namespace:

 from pinecone import Pinecone